 Five months after the Taliban seized power, Afghanistan is accelerating toward a full-scale humanitarian disaster, as famine, poverty, drought, civil unrest, and the impact of decades-long war, plunge the country into crisis.

-In response to the looming calamity, the United Nations has launched its largest ever appeal for a single country, urging international donors to contribute more than $5 billion dollars in aid.
+In response to the looming calamity, the United Nations has launched its largest ever appeal for single country, urging international donors to contribute more than $5 billion dollars in aid.
 However, many western governments, including the United States, share concerns that financial support would legitimize a violent Islamist-led government.
 Indeed, according to P. Michael McKinley, former U.S. ambassador to Afghanistan, “any expanded assistance to Afghanistan risks the charge that it is consolidating the Taliban in power and weakening leverage to influence their behavior.”

 As the Taliban tightens its hold on Afghanistan, enacting a reign of terror involving public executions, threats against journalists, and increasing restrictions on women’s freedoms, Western governments face a difficult choice.
 The escalating humanitarian crisis demands a response, but the United States remains undecided in its approach.
 All the while, the Afghan people continue to suffer, their country sliding ever closer to the brink of collapse.